-.
-To foster transparency in the non-profit sector, organizing independent information platforms containing reliable data on the field.
+- To exempt taxes on charity donations. - To foster transparency in the non-profit sector, organizing independent information platforms containing reliable data on the field. - To facilitate processes for the use the existing tax incentives. - To promote access of banking services to civil society organizations.

-.
-To simplify processes for civil society organizations to exercise their right to tax exemptions or immunity, to ensure such
+- To simplify processes for civil society organizations to exercise their right to tax exemptions or immunity, to ensure such status is long-term or for undefined period. - To foster new options for donations and new legal models that reflect the need for such innovation.